Smartphone-Companions/ESP32-ANCS-Notifications/README.md

 ### Manual installation

-Download zip file from this repository by selecting *"Clone or download"* dropdown at the top of repository, select *"Download ZIP"*
+Download zip file from this repository by selecting the green *"Code"* dropdown at the top of repository, select *"Download ZIP"*
 From Arduino IDE, select menu *Sketch -> Include Library -> Add .ZIP Library...*

 Or use git: